 Can I book a Non-surgical Aesthetic treatment?

 Yes.
-We are once again be offering most aesthetic treatments that are non-aerosol producing.
-These include Anti-wrinkle Injections, Dermal Fillers, FaceTite, PDO Thread Lifts, 8-Point Lifts, Microneedling, Profhilo, Mesotherapy and many other skin health treatments.
-We will also be offering CoolSculpting, an exciting new fat-freezing non-surgical treatment that we were just about to launch before everything went into lockdown.
+We are still offering all aesthetic treatments that are non-aerosol producing.
+These include Anti-wrinkle Injections, Dermal Fillers, FaceTite, Morpheus 8, PDO Thread Lifts, Profhilo, Mesotherapy, Microneedling and many other minimally invasive and skin health treatments.
+We will also be offering CoolSculpting, an exciting new FDA-cleared non-surgical treatment that freezes fat.
 Please contact us today to book your non-surgical aesthetic treatment by clicking here.

 Can I feel safe about coming to the clinic?

 Yes.
-Aside from the usual strict precautionary measures that we have in place in order to be able to carry out surgery, we have taken expert guidance on and implemented numerous additional measures specifically for COVID-19 to keep you safe for any upcoming procedures.
+Aside from the usual stringent infection control measures that we have in place in order to be able to carry out surgery, we have taken expert guidance on and implemented numerous additional measures specifically for COVID-19 to keep you safe for any upcoming treatments or procedures.

 Keeping you and our staff safe is a multi-step process.
 Assessing areas of risk begins before our staff even leave their homes for the clinic is a key consideration.
 Therefore, all our clinical staff are self-isolating within their own homes limiting their (and their family’s) contact with the outside world as much as possible.
 By minimising their exposure to any potential COVID-19 cases they are the first line of defence in keeping us all safe.

-Once our clinical staff arrive in the clinic, they go through a full decontamination process and have their temperature checked with an infrared thermometer before donning their PPE.
+Once our clinical staff arrive in the clinic, they go through a full decontamination process and have their temperature checked with an infrared thermometer before donning their one-time-use PPE.
 Only the clinical staff required for that day’s procedures and one front-of-house staff member (who is also self-isolating) are allowed in the clinic at this time.
-All other staff (patient coordinators, administration, marketing and accounting) are working remotely from home in order to prevent any interactions with the clinical staff and to keep them as insulated as possible.
+All other staff are working remotely from home in order to prevent any interactions with the clinical staff and to keep them as insulated as possible.

-This is also why all Initial Consultations will continue to take the form of Video Consultations via Zoom, Facetime or Skype for the coming weeks still in order to minimise our surgeons physical contact with the outside world.
+This is also why most Initial Consultations take the form of Video Consultations via Zoom, Facetime or Skype in order to minimise our surgeons physical contact with the outside world.
 Should your procedure require an in-person consultation, you will be invited into the clinic for a follow-up complimentary consultation prior to your surgery.

 The clinic has been divided into ‘zones’ which, as a patient, you would progress through on the day of your surgery or treatment.
 These zones each have their own strict decontamination regime for all surfaces and touch points.
 Each zone is progressively more sterile than the last until you finally arrive in the operating theatre or treatment room.
-There is also a one-way system in place within the clinic, you enter through one door and leave through another once your surgery and recovery are complete.
-Close coordination and timing of appointments ensures that no patients ever come into contact with each other.
+There is also a one-way system in place within the clinic, you enter through one door and leave through another.
+We practice strict social distancing and coordination and timing of appointments ensures that no patients come into contact with each other.

 Everybody within the clinic, staff and patients alike will be wearing single use face masks at all times.
 If your procedure or treatment requires you to remove your face mask, you will be instructed to do so only in the safe confines of the operating theatre or treatment room while the clinical staff have all their PPE in place.